Harald-U/PWA/README.md

 ## Prepare access to IBM Cloud

 If you haven't done already, register for a free IBM Cloud account [here](https://cloud.ibm.com) (Button on the left side).
-After registration check your emails for a verification mail, you need to click a link in the mail to complete the installation.
-Logon to the IBM Cloud using the same URL.
+After registration check your emails for a verification mail, you need to click a link in the mail to complete the registration.
+Then logon to the IBM Cloud using the same URL.

 Follow these instructions to install the [IBM Cloud-CLI](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli) for your OS.